 For an object as quotidian as the pencil, documenting who-thought-of-what-when is a difficult task.
-But between those who have an idea first versus those who patent an idea first, history tends to favor the latter.
+But between those who have an idea first and those who patent an idea first, history tends to favor the latter.

 Hymen Lipman was granted a patent for the “Combination of Lead Pencil and Eraser” (US19783).
 As I mentioned in the previous post, the eraser was inserted into a cavity in the barrel of the pencil rather than attaching or connecting it.
 Lipman stated as much in the text of the patent: